SergioFloresCorrea/lol-multipath/README.md

 An initial idea would be to find the addresses of those "shards", which will indeed make things faster, but I wasn't able to do it (and don't think it is possible unless you are a Riot employee).
 If I remember something I will add it here.

-(*) All tests were done using my own internet interfaces, so it may not be fully complete.